GraphQLCollege/fullstack-graphql/chapters/chapter-2.md

-## React crash course

-Create a couple of pinapp features client side only

-* Components
-* Props
+## Schemas and Types

+* Learn about GraphQL schemas and types.
-* State
+* Design PinApp schema
-* Render props